topcoder-platform/mfe-customer-work/README.md

 Given this complexity, it is recommended that you use a tool like [iTerm2](https://iterm2.com) (on Mac) or an equivalent terminal shell on Windows to make terminal management simpler. iTerm2 allows you to setup a pre-defined window layout of terminal sessions, including the directory in which the session starts.
 This setup, along with simple shell scripts in each project that configure and start the environment, will allow you to get your development environment up and running quickly and easily.

 ## Git

 ### Branching
 When working on Jira tickets, we link associated Git PRs and branches to the tickets.
 Use the following naming convention for branches:

 `[TICKET #]_short-description`

 e.g.: `PROD-1516_work-issue`

+The overall base branch is `develop`.
+Whenever a new epic is created and started working on, then a new epic branch is checked out from `develop` branch(for eg. like this `PROD-120_find-me-data`, in this case `PROD-120` is an epic).
+When a task/bug is assigned to a developer within a particular epic and when the developer starts working on the task/bug then the developer has to consider the epic branch(`PROD-120_find-me-data`) as base branch and create a new feature branch based on the above mentioned branch naming convention.

+So basically the branch creation flow is like this `develop` -> `epic_branch` -> `feature_branch`.
+When merging we will merge `feature_branch` to `epic_branch` which in turn will be merged to `develop` branch.

 ### Commits
 We use [Smart Commits](https://bigbrassband.com/git-integration-for-jira/documentation/smart-commits.html#bbb-nav-basic-examples) to link comments and time tracking to tickets.
 You would enter the following as your commit message: